PaulHaywood/ahk_scripts/WDM/README.md

 USE THIS SCRIPT AT YOUR OWN RISK, ACCOUNT BAN IS POSSIBLE IF YOU ARE NOT CAREFUL

+SCRIPTS ARE PROVIDED AS IS, PLEASE ADJUST ACCORDINGLY FOR YOUR SYSTEM

 <H2>How to use the script?</H2>

 <H3>Requirements</H3>